sleepstone/spork/docs/main.md

 Hello, world!
 ```

-Note that Spork will automatically find all the C files in `src` and compiles them.
+Note that Spork will automatically find all the C files in `src` and compile them.

 ## Spork.toml
 99% of all your project/build configuration is handled in `Spork.toml`.
 The initial file starts out very minimal: